helloshanteria/AIS-Elevate/README.md

 ### Recognition Results

-After all participating officers have been evaluated, AIS Elevate displays the officers who qualify for recognition.
+After all participating officers have been evaluated, Elevate Insights displays the officers who qualify for recognition.
 The application provides recommendations to support leadership, while the executive team makes the final recognition decision.

 ![Recognition Results](Images/recognition-results.png)